bitcoin-core/bitcoin-maintainer-tools/README.md

 ghwatch
 -------

 This is a script to watch your github notifications in the terminal.
-It will show a table that is auto-updated every 10 minutes (configurable).
+It will show a table that is refreshed every 10 minutes (configurable).
 It can be exited by pressing <kbd>ESC</kbd> or <kbd>Ctrl-C</kbd>.

 ### Dependencies